torrinworx/Blend_My_NFTs/README.md

 **- Batch** - A Batch is a randomly selected subset of NFT DNA.
 It is a smaller portion of the total number of NFTs you want to generate.
 This makes the work load of rendering thousands of images easier to manage.
 It also gives you the option to render on multiple computers and ensures each computer renders seperate images with no overlap.

-## Installation and Getting Started
+# Installation and Getting Started

-This segment discusses the setup and how to create images with Blend_My_NFTs.
-This youtube tutorial goes over the basic setup discussed in this section: https://www.youtube.com/watch?v=dUajXAZzSPc
+This youtube tutorial goes over the basic setup discussed in this section: https://www.youtube.com/watch?v=dUajXAZzSPc (This video is out of date but goes over how to run scripts in Blender which is important to running Blend_My_NFTs)

-This video is just a glossery and doesn't go to indepth on how to structure your Blender collections to work properly with Blend_My_NFTs.
-If you want more details about this, keep following the rest of this tutorial page as it will be necessary to render images with this software.

 Follow these steps to setup Blend_My_NFTs: